Can Uv Rays Pass Through Glass

 Definitions and Scientific Foundations

 UV radiation is a form of non-ionizing electromagnetic radiation.
-The energy of UV photons can interact with biological molecules, leading to various effects on living organisms.
+Now, the energy of UV photons can interact with biological molecules, leading to various effects on living organisms.
 The degree to which UV radiation can penetrate a material depends on the material's properties, such as its chemical composition, density, and thickness.
 When UV radiation interacts with glass, the photons can be either absorbed, reflected, or transmitted, depending on the type of glass and the wavelength of the UV radiation.

 How Glass is Made